 Stardew Valley: The Board Game

-Stardew Valley: The Board Game is near-permanently sold out – but it’s for an important reason.
-It really is that good.
+Stardew Valley: The Board Game, just like the video game it’s based on, is so, so good.
 In this solo or co-op board game, you play as a young hero taking the reigns of a growing farm, much like in the video game of the same name.
 In rounds, you’ll decide how best to grow your land, while also fulfilling a number of set quests.

 Sometimes, you’ll be looking to maximise your profits.
 Other times, you’ll be rearing new animals like chickens, ducks, or cows – or fulfilling your obligations to the magical Junimo creatures, by giving them an array of special items.
 Along the way to achieving these goals, you’ll get to know your fellow villagers, fight in the local dungeons, and build a life in the iconic Valley.